thephpleague/plates/docs/extensions/asset.md

 $engine->loadExtension(new League\Plates\Extension\Asset('/path/to/public/assets/', true));
 ~~~

 The first constructor parameter is the file system path of the assets directory.
 The second is an optional `boolean` parameter that if set to true uses the filename caching method (ie. `file.1373577602.css`) instead of the default query string method (ie. `file.css?v=1373577602`).
+A third optional `boolean` parameter can be added to hash the raw timestamp value (ie. `file.62c0b2bd.css` or `file.css?v=62c0b2bd`).

 ## Filename caching